exercism/erlang/README.md

 `escript _test/check-exercises.escript`.
 Also a run of `bin/configlet` should pass without error message.

-Both programms will be run on travis and a merge is unlikely when tests fail.
+Both programs will be run on Travis and a merge is unlikely when tests fail.

 ## License